qsliu2017/gitlab-runner/docs/install/kubernetes-agent.md

    ...
    ```

-1. Push your `runner-manifest.yaml` to your manifest repository.
+1. To deploy the Runner, push the `runner-manifest.yaml` to your manifest repository.

 ## Example runner manifest

-This code is an example of a runner manifest looks like.
+This is an example of a `runner-manifest.yaml`:
-Create your own `manifest.yaml` file to meet your project's needs.

 ```yaml
 ---